-Things to do in Primrose Hill
+Things to Do in Primrose Hill

 Primrose Hill is a beautiful urban village North of London, bordered by Camden and St John’s Wood.
 With its village-like feel, the beautiful neighbourhood is a perfect peaceful getaway from the hustle and bustle of the big city and offers much to explore.
 Its namesake is the natural hill that sits in the centre of its Grade II listed park, offering panoramic views across the capital as one of London’s six protected viewpoints.
 Primrose Hill itself was given its name during Elizabethan times when the once wolf-infested hillside gave way to meadows and beautiful spring flowers.
 The park has a rich and varied history, and like Regent’s Park, was once commandeered as part of a great chase by Henry VIII.
 Primrose Hill was purchased from Eton College in 1841 and became a public open space in 1842, secured under an Act of Parliament.